everestthemes/gucherry-lite/readme.txt

 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: post-formats, block-styles, wide-blocks, custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready, one-column, two-columns, blog, right-sidebar, theme-options, footer-widgets, left-sidebar, grid-layout, custom-header
+Tags: post-formats, block-styles, wide-blocks, custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready, one-column, two-columns, blog, right-sidebar, theme-options, footer-widgets, left-sidebar, grid-layout, custom-header, slider

 == Description ==

 GuCherry Lite is a modern Gutenberg compatible eye catching interactive designed free WordPress theme for bloggers.
-This theme features a modern, elegant and clean layout along with a fully responsive design especially for creating personal blog.
-Using GuCherry Lite, You can share your ideas on various topics such as travel, lifestyle, food, fashion and many more.
+This blog theme features a modern, elegant and clean layout along with a fully responsive design especially for creating personal blog.
+Using GuCherry Lite, You can share your ideas on various topics such as travel, lifestyle, food, fashion, magazine and many more.
 It is a Speed & SEO optimized theme which helps your website perform well in search engine ranking.
 Furthermore, it is cross browser compatible and looks beautiful on any device and screen sizes.
 If you are looking for demo content & support kindly do log-on to https://everestthemes.com/

 == License ==